openml/server-api/docs/migration.md

 + {"detail":[{"loc":["query","_dataset_id"],"msg":"value is not a valid integer","type":"type_error.integer"}]}
 ```

-!!!
-Bug "Input validation has been added to many end points"
+!!! warning "Input validation has been added to many end points"

    There are endpoints which previously did not do any input validation.
    These endpoints now do enforce stricter input constraints.